-Assuming the narrow mass function and best-fit parameters required to explain GW231123 as a PBH merger, one can make concrete forecasts for future GW observations.
-The upcoming O5 observing run by the LVK collaboration \cite{KAGRA:2013rdx}, as well as next-generation detectors such as the Einstein Telescope (ET) \cite{Punturo:2010zz, Hild:2010id, Maggiore:2019uih,Branchesi:2023mws} and Cosmic Explorer \cite{Reitze:2019iox, Evans:2021gyd, Evans:2023euw}, are expected to substantially enhance sensitivity to a wider range of source parameters.
+Assuming the narrow mass function and representative parameters required to explain GW231123 as a PBH merger, one can make concrete forecasts for future GW observations.
+The upcoming O5 observing run by the LVK Collaboration \cite{KAGRA:2013rdx}, as well as next-generation detectors such as the Einstein Telescope (ET) \cite{Punturo:2010zz, Hild:2010id, Maggiore:2019uih,Branchesi:2023mws} and Cosmic Explorer \cite{Reitze:2019iox, Evans:2021gyd, Evans:2023euw}, are expected to substantially enhance sensitivity to a wider range of source parameters.
 These improvements will enable more precise measurements of the BH population, offering a robust test of this PBH interpretation across a broader range of masses and redshifts \cite{Franciolini:2023opt}.
-One consequence of the primordial interpretation is the requirement that the detection of additional high-mass BH mergers similar to GW231123 should possess a mass-spin correlation predicted in this scenario, see Fig.~\ref{fig:spins}.
-Given the increased sensitivity in the next observations, we expect about $\mathcal{O}(20)$ further events in the LVK O5 run.
-If the event parameters do not match the predicted mass-spin correlation of the PBH scenario, then one could severely constrain it, disfavoring the described PBH interpretation of GW231123.
+One consequence of the primordial interpretation is that additional high-mass BH mergers similar to GW231123 should exhibit the mass-spin correlation predicted in this scenario, see Fig.~\ref{fig:spins}.
+Our representative PBH mass function predicts at least $\mathcal{O}(20)$ such events in the LVK O5 run, in addition to any astrophysical contribution, with similar rates expected for other viable parameter choices.
+The uncertainties in GW231123's source properties allow for a range of parameter choices, but these lead to qualitatively similar predictions for both event rate and mass-spin correlation.
+Multiple observations would test whether a single accretion model can simultaneously explain the ensemble: inconsistent accretion parameters across events would indicate model limitations or astrophysical origins, while consistency, combined with the electromagnetic signatures discussed below, would strengthen this interpretation.
+Observing significantly fewer events, or events inconsistent with the predicted mass-spin correlation, would disfavor this PBH interpretation.